Brain health refers to optimal functioning and maintenance of important emotional and cognitive processes.

 It has been shown that art-based interventions are able to improve wellbeing in people with Alzheimer's disease but few studies have investigated how it can affect cognition.
 A new intervention called "Arts, Colors and Emotions" (ACE) treatment uses visual art as a medium to engage skills in communication, memory, attention, sensory stimulation and executive functions.
 The study involved 20 participants, half participated in the art intervention and the other half was a control group and received a standard care program already in place.
 14 sessions were designed to affect patients in different areas.
 Specifically and for example, sensory stimulation could involve touching materials of different textures and communication as drawing and coloring an emotion or favorite object.
 It was found that those who participated in the art-based intervention showed improvement in language skills, general cognition and executive functions, in addition to increased wellbeing.
 The study concluded that ACE is a promising new art-based intervention for those with Alzheimer's.

-The BrainHealth Index was designed to measure multiple components of brain health simultaneously: cognition, well-being, social interaction, and daily life.
-The novelty of this tool involved combining these factors into a dynamical single index.
+A measurement tool called The BrainHealth Index was designed to measure multiple components of brain health simultaneously: cognition, well-being, social interaction, and daily life.
+The novelty of this tool involved combining these factors into a single dynamical index.
 Researchers investigated the effectiveness of The BrainHealth Index and trainings to assess brain performance and teach habits to optimize it.
 During the pandemic, participants took the Index and received coaching and training modules online.
 Examples of the training included stress management skills and critical thinking activities.
 After 13-14 weeks, the Index demonstrated efficacy in assessing changes and participants on average showed gains in resilience, decreased anxiety and stress.
 The fact that these improvements were achieved during the hardships of the pandemic sheds light on the importance of brain training during difficult times.
 Instead of waiting until life returns to a state of normalcy, intervening earlier may offer a buffer against further challenges.

 Learn More About Brain Training From Our Blog: